openaphid/openaphid.github.com/source/_posts/2012-02-20-javascript-and-cocos2d-a-sneak-peek.markdown

 Performance Benchmark Setup
 ---------------------------
 We adopt a benchmark program introduced in [a presentation of ngCore SDK](http://www.slideshare.net/devsumi/17a6smartphone-xplatform).
 The program is modified a bit and implemented in Cocos2d-iPhone, ngCore and Open Aphid.
-The benchmark is composed by several parts, lets describe them using APIs from Open Aphid:
+The benchmark is composed by several parts, let's describe them using APIs from Open Aphid:

 ##### A background image(Size 1024x1024)
 ``` javascript